dcrommie/walbrook/src/markdown-pages/service-packages.md

   - benefit: Pension strategy reviews
   - benefit: Insurance strategy reviews
 wealthportaltitle: Wealth Portal
 wealthportaldescription: Welcome to your new financial command centre.
-Set yourself up for success with the wealth portal’s organisation, analytics, and collaboration tools.
 videolink: https://player.vimeo.com/video/462506518
-servicestitle: Everything you need, in one place
+servicestitle: Your financial command centre
-servicesdescription: Take control of your finances with a personal wealth portal
+servicesdescription: Take control of your finances with the personal wealth portal and advice from your financial adviser
 firstservicestitle: Stay on target
-firstservicesdescription: Stay on top of your goals with monthly financial health checks delivered straight to your inbox.
-Get updates on your budgets, goals, and tax deductions.
+firstservicesdescription: Stay on top of your goals with regular updates on net wealth, budgets and progress towards goals.
 secondservicestitle: Build your A-Team
-secondservicesdescription: Invite family members and professionals, like your property manager and lawyer, to collaborate.
+secondservicesdescription: Invite family members and other professionals, like your property manager and lawyer, to collaborate with you and your financial adviser.
 Assign permissions to control what they can view or change.
 thirdservicestitle: Keep your finances organised
-thirdservicesdescription: From property and bank accounts to loan repayments, insurance, and estate planning, connect all aspects of your financial world in one place.
+thirdservicesdescription: From property and bank accounts to loan repayments, insurance, and estate planning, connect all aspects of your financial world.
 fourthservicestitle: Reach your goals
 fourthservicesdescription: Planning to retire at 50?
-Buy a third property?
-  Create a legacy for your family?
-Whatever your goals, the wealth portal can help you get there.
+Pay off the mortgage quicker?
+Fund education costs?
+Whatever your goals, your financial adviser and the wealth portal can help you get there.
-fifthservicestitle: Make smarter decisions
+fifthservicestitle: Make informed decisions
-fifthservicesdescription: With powerful reports and purpose-built wizards like the Tax Assistant, the portal is full of tools to help make managing your finances a breeze.
+fifthservicesdescription: With powerful reports and links to your financial institutions, the wealth portal brings clarity to your true financial position and helps you make informed financial decisions.
-sixthservicestitle: Track your saving
+sixthservicestitle: Boost your saving capacity
-sixthservicesdescription: Whether you’re spending too much on travel, coffee, or shoes, your portal helps you manage your spending with easy to use cashflow and budgeting features.
+sixthservicesdescription: Create a positive feedback loop by tracking your budget in the wealth portal.
+With cash flow and net wealth tracking, see the effects that investing and realistic budgets can have on your financial position.
 helptitle6: qweqw
 helpmain: qweqw
 help1: weqw